 Special Concern (Federal)

-In B.C., the Northern Rubber Boa occurs in humid mountainous regions and dry lowland areas, frequently associated with rock outcrops, rock piles, rock bluffs, or talus slopes.
+In B.C., the Northern Rubber Boa occurs in humid mountainous regions and dry lowland areas, frequently associated with rock outcrops, rock piles, or talus (loose rock) slopes.
 In the forested areas, the snakes are frequently in clearings, although under or near rocks.
-Habitat features include soils loose enough for burrowing, rodent holes, leaf litter, woody debris, and talus slopes.
-Rock outcrops and talus slopes are also used as hibernacula, although the Rubber Boa may also overwinter in deep in forest soils or compost.
+Habitat features include soils loose enough for burrowing, rodent holes, leaf litter, woody debris, and loose rock.
+Rock outcrops and talus slopes are used as hibernacula, though they may also overwinter in deep forest soils or compost.

-They can be found throughout southern BC: north almost to Williams Lake, west to the Sechelt Peninsula (though they are less common at the coast) and east to Radium Hot Springs and Canal Flats.
+Rubber Boas can be found throughout southern BC: north almost to Williams Lake, west to the Sechelt Peninsula (though less common at the coast) and east to Radium Hot Springs and Canal Flats.
 Rubber Boas have never been recorded in Alberta.

 -Habitat loss from agricultural and urban development

 -Mortality from industry machinery (eg tractors, mowers, logging trucks)

 -Human fear and dislike of snakes (although nonvenomous, this snake resembles venomous snakes in other places)

 -Protect grassland-shrub-steppe and rugged terrain habitats including those with natural vegetation litter

 -Avoid development of rocky areas and disrupting dens and nesting sites

 -Leave rocks, woody debris, logs, vegetation, and other areas undisturbed